Mother Nature is the boss. And she sure has a way of reminding us.

 Plastic Sheeting and Duct Tape

-Duct tape can come in handy in emergency situations.
-During a hurricane, it can help stop water from coming into your home.
+Duct tape comes in handy in emergencies.
+During a hurricane, it can keep water from coming into your home.
 You can use duct tape to seal gaps and small cracks.

-In more extreme cases, duct tape along with plastic sheeting can be used to secure windows and vents when you have to shelter in place.
-This protection is advised when the air has potential contaminants.
+In more extreme cases, duct tape and plastic sheeting can secure windows and vents when you have to shelter in place.
+This protects you from potential contaminants in the air.

-If you have to shelter in place, you should choose an interior room that doesn’t have many windows.
-Your focus should be on creating a boundary between you and any possible contaminant.
-This is why you have to stay as far away as you can from the outside air.
+If you’re forced to shelter in place, choose an interior room that doesn’t have many windows.
+Your focus should be on creating a boundary between you and any contaminants.
+You have to stay as far away as possible from the outside air.

-Here are the things to remember when sealing a room with plastic sheeting and duct tape:
+Here are things to do when sealing a room with plastic sheeting and duct tape: